Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 - Fallen logs, stumps, or buried wood in damp areas

-If you are finding winged termites or hollow, damp wood, a professional inspection can determine if you are dealing with dampwood, subterranean, or another termite type.
+If you’re finding winged termites, hollow-sounding wet wood, or chronic moisture around structural lumber, a professional inspection can confirm whether you’re dealing with dampwood, subterranean, or another termite type.

-Dampwood termite identification is essential for homeowners who want to take preventative measures against termite damage and understand whether moisture issues on their property may be attracting these insects.
+Dampwood termite identification is also helpful for homeowners who want to take preventative measures and understand whether moisture issues on their property are attracting termites.

 What Are Dampwood Termites?

 Dampwood termites are social insects that live in colonies inside very moist or decaying wood.
-They do not need to maintain large mud tube systems like subterranean termites because the wood they live in supplies both food and much of the moisture they need.
+They don’t need to build large mud tube systems like subterranean termites because the wood they live in provides both food and much of the moisture they require.

-- Size: Typically larger than subterranean termites; many adult soldiers and reproductives can be 1/2 inch long or more.
+- Size: Typically larger than subterranean termites; many adults can be 1/2 inch or longer.

-- Color: Often light brown to dark brown; soldiers may have darker, heavily sclerotized heads.
+- Color: Often light brown to dark brown; soldiers may have darker, more hardened heads.

 - Habitat: Damp, decaying, or water-damaged wood above or just below ground level.